MichaelTLux/Twitch_scheduler/README.md

 6. look at the properties of the shortcut and copy the path it makes
     IE: "C:\Users\SomeGuy\Documents\dev\Twitch_scheduler\lib"
 7. follow steps outlined [here](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/) to add the driver to the path
-8. then run the program with your username and password `twitch_username="JohnDoe" twitch_password="superSecret" npm run start`
+8. create a file `config/default.js` use `config/example_default.js` as a template
-9. if you are using the task scheduler, please update the variables in `starting.cmd` to include your username nad password
+9. run starting.cmd in your windows task scheduler to automate your viewing